quay/clair/Documentation/howto/deployment.md

     ...
 ```

-Keep in mind you do not need a config file per node type.
-You may provide each node the same config and each node will configure itself correctly, only using the values necessary for their configured mode.
+Keep in mind a config file per process is not need.
+Processes only use the values necessary for their configured mode.

 ## TLS Termination

-Currently ClairV4 punts TLS termination to the load balancing infrastucture.
-This is a design choice due to the ubiquity of Kubernetes and Openshift infrastructure providing this facility.
-ClairV4 requires a load balancing solution to terminate TLS.
+Currently Clair offloads TLS termination to the load balancing infrastructure.
+This design choice is due to the ubiquity of Kubernetes and OpenShift infrastructure already providing this facility.

 ## More On Path Routing